DWU CONSULTING — AI RESEARCH

 Implications for Airport Finance and Airline Debt Investors

 For airports and air terminal bond investors, loyalty program securitization introduces both opportunities and risks.
-On the positive side, by improving airline access to capital and reducing the probability of airline bankruptcies (via enhanced liquidity), securitization improves the stability of airline revenue commitments to airports.
+On the positive side, by improving airline access to capital and, by enhancing liquidity, may reduce the probability of airline bankruptcies, potentially improving the stability of airline revenue commitments to airports.
 An airline with secured access to loyalty-derived cash is more able to meet minimum lease commitments and debt service.

 On the negative side, loyalty securitization reduces the overall financial flexibility of airlines.
 By pledging the highest-quality cash flows, airlines signal to other creditors (including airports) that they have fewer reserves for contingencies.
-Airport operators should monitor the percentage of airline cash flows that are securitized; an airline that has pledged 80%+ of stable cash flows is more financially fragile than one that retains operational flexibility.
+Airport operators may evaluate the percentage of airline cash flows that are securitized; an airline that has pledged 70-80%+ of stable cash flows may have reduced financial flexibility compared to one that retains more unencumbered cash flow (SEC filings, 2024).12

 Conclusion: Loyalty as a Permanent Financing Tool